Register your interest in the Irish Internship Programme here.

 - Pavee Point Traveller and Roma Centre

-- Youth Education Services (YES) for Refugees and Migrants
+- Youth Education Services (YES) Migrant and Refugee Access Programme (MAP)

 NOTRE DAME LAW SCHOOL PLACEMENTS